 for the Book of Acts

-The videos, maps, and articles below are selected to help you better understand the culture and world that the events of Acts take place in.
+The videos, maps, and articles below are selected to help you better understand the culture and world in which the events of Acts take place.

 While the resources provided on this page are useful for assisting in your personal study of the Book of Acts, Wayside does not endorse the theology of some of the websites publishing these resources.
 Ultimately everything you read in these links should be compared to Scripture.
 The believers in Berea give an excellent example of this behavior in Acts 17:11 as they received the Apostles’ teaching and examined the Scriptures daily to verify if these new teachings were true.